-How it felt paying off my first rental
+It was a great feeling paying off my first rental property

 I was really looking forward to writing out a check for the full amount owed and mailing it to the bank.
 However, when I called my mortgage company to get the payoff, they told me I had to use a bank wire or a certified check to pay off the loan.
-I chose the bank wire since it would be easier and faster for me.
-It still felt fantastic even if I didn’t get to write the check out.
-It is awesome to see a plan come together how you envisioned it.
+I chose the bank wire since it would be easier and faster for me, but it wasn’t as satisfying as writing a check.
 Two years ago it seemed ridiculous that I would be able to pay off the property so soon, but I did it.
+Setting goals and making plan was a huge part of paying off this home so quickly.

 The details on my first rental property

 My first rental has been a great investment and the details are here.
 I bought the single family home for $96,000 and put 25% down when I bought it.
-The home has been rented for $1,050 and then $1,100 a month since I bought it.
-I have had three renters, but no vacancies since I first rented the home.
+The home was rented for $1,050 when I bought it and then $1,100 a month one year later; it is now rented for $1,300 a month.
+I have had four renters and no vacancies since I first rented the home.
 I have been able to rent it before the tenants moved, because the tenants kept the home in great shape and let us show the home.

-My payment was about $500 a month including taxes and insurance, which left $600 a month in cash flow minus maintenance.
-I have not had many repairs to do, unless you count a new roof and new siding!
-The roof and siding was storm damage and covered by my insurance.
-I have had to replace the water heater and do a few other minor maintenance items.
+My payment was about $500 a month including taxes and insurance, which left $500 a month in cash flow.
+I have not had many repairs to do, unless you count a new roof and new siding which was covered by my insurance.
+We had a huge storm come through with massive hail that destroyed the roof on this house and as well as most of the siding.
+I have had to replace the water heater and do a few other minor maintenance items as well.

 How was I able to pay off my first rental so quickly?

-There is no way I could pay off this property so quickly if I only used $600 a month as extra principle reduction.
-I used my extra cash flow to pay off the loan on this house and I also used cash flow from my other properties to pay off this loan.
-I have 8 rental properties now and when you use cash flow from each of them to pay off a loan, that loan gets paid off pretty quickly!
-My payoff amount was $5,834.80, which is more than I cash flow each month on my rental properties, but I had extra money come in this month.
-One of the reasons I took a little longer to pay off this home than I had planned, was because some of my tenants got behind on their rent and my insurance company was slow paying me all of my claims money.
+There is no way I could pay off this property so quickly if I only used $500 a month as extra principle reduction.
+I used the cash flow to pay off the loan on this house and I also used cash flow from my other rental properties to pay off this loan.
+I was able to take the cash flow from 8 rental properties to pay off this property.
+I was hoping to pay off the home before the end of 2013, but it took a little longer because some of my tenants got behind on their rent and my insurance company was slow paying me all of my claims money.
 In January, the two tenants who were behind paid me large chunks of money once I posted eviction notices.
 Funny how that works!
 I also received one of the insurance checks I was expecting so I was able to easily pay the pay off amount this month.

-What are the benefits of paying off a loan so quickly?
+What are the benefits of paying off one loan quickly versus all your loans at the same time?

 There are many benefits to paying off one loan very quickly over paying down all my loans at the same time.

-Whether I owe $5,000 or $150,000 on a loan, the payment still shows up on my credit as debt.
+- My debt to income ratio went way down by paying off the loan: Whether I owe $5,000 or $150,000 on a loan, the payment still shows up on my credit as debt.
 The more payments and debt you have the harder it is to qualify for a mortgage.
-Once the loan is paid off, that payment disappears and my credit and my financials improve greatly to a lender.
+Once the loan is paid off, that payment disappears and my credit and my financial position looks much better to lenders.

-Most investors realize how hard it is to get multiple mortgages in their name.
-The less mortgages I have the better.
-Even though I have a portfolio lender who will loan on as many properties as I want right now.
-I don’t know if they will do that forever.
+- I have one less mortgage in my name: Most banks will not finance investors with more than four mortgages in their name.
+The less mortgages I have the better, because I can buy more rental properties.
+Even though I have a portfolio lender who will loan on as many properties as I want right now; I don’t know if they will do that forever.

-Even though I paid off this home, I can still leverage it by getting a line of credit.
-The great thing about a line of credit is I don’t have to take out all the money at once like with a refinance.
-I can let the line sit their unused until I need it.
-If I need more money for down payments or to buy a fix and flip I will have it.
+- With this house paid off I can get a line of credit easier: Even though I paid off this home, I can still leverage it by getting a line of credit.
+The great thing about a line of credit is I don’t have to take out all the money at once like I do with a refinance.
+I can let the line sit their unused until I need more money for down payments or to buy a fix and flip.

 The next part of my plan to pay off my rental properties